Linux Content Index

 One word which defines VFS : Inode – This represents every file/directory/link in a file system , if your file system is like FAT and lacks an inode then get ready to write an abstraction layer.

-1. Register mount & unmount calls with the VFS.
+1. Register mount & unmount call backs with the VFS.

-2. Mount call creates and registers a root directory inode .
+2. Mount call is responsible for creating and registering a root directory inode .

-3. Root directory inode is the point of entry to the volume, it gives VFS function pointers to inode operations (like create) and file operations (like open,read) & directory operations (like readdir).
+3. Root directory inode is the point of entry to the volume, it furnishes specific function pointers later invoked by VFS for inode operations (like create) and file operations (like open,read) & directory operations (like readdir).

 The above three steps and your file system driver is all set, this means Linux will have enough information to translate an “Open” call from application to the file system specific open call, thanks to the function pointers inside the root inode.